clfkenny/clfkenny.github.io/projects/kmeans_intro/index.md

 <li>

-Group the samples into the cluster which they are closest to
+Assign the samples into the cluster whose centroid they are closest to

 </li>